 We have three different opportunities for you to consider:

-Opportunity 1: By contributing to an existing MVIM Scholarship fund.
-Donate by going to this link to submit your donation.
+Opportunity 1: Donate to an existing MVIM Scholarship fund by clicking here.

 Opportunity 3: By becoming a funder to the MVIM, as contributions’ are always welcome to assist in the operation of the Scholarship program, as well as for the presentation dinner held annually in June.
 Please contact Ian Rogers, Chair at firstname.lastname@example.org or Joyce Sobering, Vice-Chair at email@example.com to discuss any questions you may have.